 Invitation to Submit

-The Program Committee invites the submission of abstracts for original work for consideration as an Prize Oral, Mini-Oral, Video Poster or Static Poster (no presentation) in the ANZSN 2018 ASM program.
-The 2018 ASM is being held in Sydney from 10 to 12 September.
+The Program Committee invites the submission of abstracts for original work for consideration as an Prize Oral, Mini-Oral or Poster in the ANZSN ASM program.
+The 2020 ASM is being held in Hobart from the 29th August to the 2nd September.

-Abstract submission STRICTLY closes midnight AEST Friday 4th May 2018.
+Abstract submission STRICTLY closes midnight on the closing date (to be advised).
 There will be no extensions.

 All submissions must be made via the online Presentation Portal.
 Abstract content will be cut and pasted into free text fields, no abstract document is required.
 The body of the abstract should not exceed 275 words.
 Incorrectly formatted abstracts and those over 275 words will be automatically rejected.
-The annual ANZSN ASM attracts a high volume of submissions and the scientific committee will not contact you to shorten or reformat your abstract.
+The annual ANZSN ASM attracts a high volume of submissions and you will not be contacted to resubmit your abstract if it does not fit the requirement.

 Accepted abstracts will be published in the Nephrology Journal as received at the time of submission unless expressly requested exclusion at time of submission.
 Authors will not have an opportunity to revise their abstracts.